dglttr/MAE148FinalProject/README.md

 - **Camera Mount:**
   - Developed a **3D-printed adjustable camera mount** to enable easy modification of the camera’s viewing angle.
   - Integrated a **sunlight protection feature** into the mount to minimize interference from direct sunlight, ensuring consistent and reliable camera feed.

+- **Other Components:**
+  - Designed and **3D-printed** multiple necessary components to hold every parts in place, including LiDAR mount and emergency stop button mount.

 - **Fabrication Process:**
   - Used **3D printing** to prototype and produce robust, lightweight parts.